-In this course, some materials may be available as pdf files on eLearning.
-When we are discussing these materials in class, you will be allowed to access them electronically via your personal laptop, pad, phone, or other device.
+In this course, some of the required readings may be available as pdf files on eLearning.
+When we are discussing these documents in class, you will be allowed to access them electronically via your personal laptop, pad, phone, or other device.
 Electronic devices must be put away at all other times.